 That is right, a wrecking ball in your living room, an oil rig in your backyard.
 By doing this the Harper government has violated articles 18 through 20 of the United Nations Declaration on the Rights of Indigenous Peoples by allowing the government power to make direct changes to reserve lands without the consent of First Nations communities.

 This is a new wave of colonisation.
 This affects all Canadians.
 This affects all North Americans.
 This is why Chief Theresa Spence is on a hunger strike.
 She wants to speak to Harper on a nation to nation level about the changes he is imposing on First Nations peoples, their land and our country.
 She wants him to respect his obligations under international law, even though he did not do so with Kyoto.

 First Nations peoples have lived on reserved lands for hundreds of years.
 Many of these reserves are desperately poor with terrible living conditions, however many Native leaders have seen themselves as environmental stewards who see themselves as protectors from mining, forestry and fishing industries.
 First Nations people and protected areas are the reason that Canada has so much unspoiled wilderness and clean water.
 Without them we would not be the true North strong and free.

 Bill C-45 is a direct attack on all Canadians, our land, our way of life.
 Stephen Harper has sold the oil sands to China, has taken the reserves from the First Nations the next stop is your backyard.

 You can join us in protest at Carré d’Youville on January 11th 2012 at noon.

 Bring signs, photos or your casseroles.

-Jacquelyn Smith is a law student at University Laval.
+At the time of writing, Jacquelyn Smith is a law student at University Laval.
 She has spent many years working in parks in Quebec, Ontario and Alberta.
 She is not of aboriginal descent.